wanjiban/mikropkl/README.md

 #### `./Files` - non-Pkl files & media that may be needed in output (_i.e._ "static files")
 Any files that may need to be included in a UTM package, that are not downloadable.
 Currently, just `efi_vars.fd` is needed for Apple-based virtual machines.

+> #### Disclaimers
+> **Not affiliated, associated, authorized, endorsed by, or in any way officially connected with MikroTik, Apple, or Ubuntu.**
+> While the code in this project is released under CC0 (see LICENSE),  CHR image contains software subject to MikroTik's Terms and Conditions, see [MIKROTIKLS MIKROTIK SOFTWARE END-USER LICENCE AGREEMENT](https://mikrotik.com/downloadterms.html).
+> **Any trademarks and/or copyrights remain the property of their respective holders**, unless specifically noted otherwise.
+> Use of a term in this document should not be regarded as affecting the validity of any trademark or service mark.
+Naming of particular products or brands should not be seen as endorsements.
+> MikroTik is a trademarks of Mikrotikls SIA.
+> UNIX is a registered trademark of The Open Group.
+> Ubuntu is a registered trademark of Canonical Limited.
+> Apple and macOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+> **No liability can be accepted.**  No representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any information is offered.
+Use the concepts, code, examples and other content at your own risk.
+There may be errors and inaccuracies, that may of course be damaging to your system.
+Although this is highly unlikely, you should proceed with caution.
+The author(s) do not accept any responsibility for any damage incurred.